UCSD-E4E/rct_tower_scheduler/README.md

 ```
 With each item being of the correct type:
 - function: period-delimited path to a callable function followed by function name, separated by a colon; function cannot take arguments
-- starting time:
+- starting time: colon-separated string containing hour, minute, and second at which to start:
-  - hour: hour at which to start [0, 23]
+  - hh two-digit hour in range [00, 23]
-  - minute: minute at which to start [0, 59]
+  - mm two-digit minute in range [00, 59]
-  - second: second at which to start [0, 59]
+  - ss two-digit second in range [00, 59]
 - iterations: int
 - interval (seconds between iterations): int